2. Finding Building Land for a New House in France

 The mayor plays a crucial role in this whole process and you would be well advised to cultivate a good relationship with your local mayor.

-Nevertheless, their word is not always final so, if you are buying land without consent on it, make sure any contract for the purchase of land is subject to 'in principle' planning consent, called a certificat d’urbanisme, being obtained.
+Nevertheless, their word is rarely final, as the prefecture have a major say, so if you are buying land without consent on it, make sure any contract for the purchase of land is subject to 'in principle' planning consent, called a certificat d’urbanisme, being obtained.

 The first division of land for one or more new dwellings requires a special kind of application called a déclaration préalable or a permis d'aménager.